 What is a Knowledge Organiser and why are they so important?

-The Do and Don't of using Knowledge Organisers
+The Do's and Don'ts of using Knowledge Organisers

 Next steps and how to make the most impact in your school